A ‘potentially historic’ heat wave is intensifying along the West Coast with no relief expected for days | KRDO

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Raja Razek, Dave Alsup, Taylor Romine, Cindy Von Quednow and Cheri Mossburg contributed to this report.
+CNN’s Raja Razek, Dave Alsup, Taylor Romine, Cindy Von Quednow, Paradise Afshar and Cheri Mossburg contributed to this report.